UnclassedPenguin/gameoflife/README.md

 ## To-Do:

 - tool.go - Add a help pop up when press h.
-- ~~tool.go - Add ability on save to enter a name of file to save.~~
 - Handle panic if while running terminal size changes and it tries to go out of range of the array.
 - Maybe add a history of what the starting array was, so you can repeat it?
+- ~~tool.go - Add ability on save to enter a name of file to save.~~
+  - This is kind of clunky.
+Its really cluttered and not very elegant.
+Can it be refactored?
 - ~~Add ability to edit starts with the tool.
 So load an already created file into the tool, and edit it...Simple enough, ya?~~
 - ~~Add ability to start with a custom array instead of random...So you can draw interesting patterns and see them working.~~
 - ~~Need to add flags.~~